-Service records are required to be kept of all maintenance and testing of essential safety provisions undertaken in accordance with AS 1851.
+Service records are required to be kept of any maintenance and testing of ESPs undertaken in accordance with AS 1851.
 To adequately indicate ongoing compliance with this standard, the performance benchmarks that are to be assessed when undertaking maintenance need to be permanently recorded and be readily available at the premises.
-AS 1851 also requires that any critical defects identified during maintenance procedures are to be reported in writing to the building owner or his/her agent within 24 hours of being identified, and non-critical defects and non-conformities are to be reported within one week of being identified.
+Critical defects (as defined in AS 1851) identified during maintenance procedures must be reported in writing to the building owner or their agent within 24 hours of being identified, and non-critical defects and non-conformances (as defined in

+AS 1851) are to be reported within one week of being identified.

-Records kept must indicate the pass/fail criteria and may be in the form of a hard copy logbook, electronic log, or tags and labels with hard copy summary records as per the requirements of AS 1851.
-A site specific logbook is required that incorporates the baseline data required by AS 1851 to establish the benchmarks of the systems or equipment and should include (but not be limited to)-
+Records kept must indicate the pass/fail criteria and may be in the form of a hard copy logbook, electronic log, or tags and labels with hard copy summary records (records in accordance with AS 1851 satisfy this requirement).
+On-site records must also, where possible, incorporate any relevant baseline data that establishes benchmarks of construction, a system or equipment.
+This should include but is not limited to-